 Ensuring the integrity: involvement and cooperation.

-Dnipropetrovsk University bulletin.
-Geology, geography will respond to all claims or doubt of research or publication misconduct raised by readers, reviewers, or others.
+Journal of Geology, Geography and Geoecology will respond to all claims or doubt of research or publication misconduct raised by readers, reviewers, or others.
 If concerns about the conduct or validity of academic work are raised, the Editorial Board with an involvement of relevant experts, as appropriate, will assess cases of possible plagiarism or duplicate/redundant publication.
 The editor will also ask the author(s) about responding to the affairs.
-Dnipropetrovsk University bulletin.
-Geology, geography will take this to the institutional level: the journal may request an investigation by the institution or other appropriate bodies, if that response is unsatisfactory.
+Journal of Geology, Geography and Geoecology will take this to the institutional level: the journal may request an investigation by the institution or other appropriate bodies, if that response is unsatisfactory.

-In cases when concerns are very serious and the published work is likely to influence the scientific knowledge or practical applications, Dnipropetrovsk University bulletin.
-Geology, geography may consider informing readers about these concerns, by issuing an “expression of concern”, and then publish explanations the findings of the investigation.
-Otherwise Dnipropetrovsk University bulletin.
-Geology, geography may decide to retract a paper if the Editorial Board is persuaded that severe misconduct has happened.
+In cases when concerns are very serious and the published work is likely to influence the scientific knowledge or practical applications, Journal of Geology, Geography and Geoecology may consider informing readers about these concerns, by issuing an “expression of concern”, and then publish explanations the findings of the investigation.
+Otherwise Journal of Geology, Geography and Geoecology may decide to retract a paper if the Editorial Board is persuaded that severe misconduct has happened.
 Retracted papers will be retained online, and conspicuously marked as a retraction for the readers’ benefit.